Large deviations in statistics of the convex hull of passive and active particles: A theoretical study: Introduction

 \item \textbf{Active particles.} A generic theoretical model for active particles can be written as \be \dot{\vect{r}}(t)= \vect{\Sigma} (t) \ee where $\vect{\Sigma}(t)$ represents a noise term that originates in the self-propulsion of the particle with correlation time $1/ \tau$.
 While most of our investigations for active particles will be quite general (under fairly mild assumptions as detailed below), for the sake of concreteness we will also give explicit results for particular models.
 Two of the most extensively studied models in $d=2$ are: Active Brownian particle (ABP) \cite{BLLRVV2016} with the following equation of motion \be \dot{x}=v_0 \cos{\theta}(t),\quad \dot{y}=v_0 \sin{\theta}(t), \quad \dot{\theta} = \sqrt{2 D_r} \, \eta(t) \ee where $\eta(t)$ is a Gaussian white noise with $\left\langle \eta\left(t\right)\right\rangle =0$ and $\left\langle \eta\left(t\right)\eta\left(t'\right)\right\rangle =\delta \left(t-t'\right)$, $v_0$ is the constant speed of the particle and $D_r$ is the rotational diffusion constant.

-Another one is run and tumble (RTP) \cite{TC2008RTP} moving on the two-dimensional $x-y$ plane. \be \dot{\vect{r}}(t)= v_0 \, \vect{\sigma} (t) \ee where again $v_0$ is the constant speed of the particle and $\vect{\sigma} (t)$ is the coloured noise.
+Another one is RTP \cite{TC2008} moving on the two-dimensional $x-y$ plane. \be \dot{\vect{r}}(t)= v_0 \, \vect{\sigma} (t) \ee where again $v_0$ is the constant speed of the particle and $\vect{\sigma} (t)$ is the coloured noise.
 It is unit vector that reorients at some constant rate $\gamma$ to a new orientation that is randomly chosen uniformly from the unit circle.
-Both of these models converge to Brownian motion in appropriate limits.
-For instance, for the RTP, in the limit $\gamma \to \infty$ and $v_0 \to \infty$, keeping the ratio $\frac{v_0^2}{2 \gamma} = D_{\text{eff}}$ fixed (where $D_{\text{eff}}$ is the effective diffusion coefficient), $\vect{\sigma}(t)$ becomes white noise and the typical fluctuations of the active models reduce to Brownian motion with diffusion coefficient $D=D_{\text{eff}}$ \cite{SBS2020}.
+Both of these models converge to BM in appropriate limits.
+For instance, for the RTP, in the limit $\gamma \to \infty$ and $v_0 \to \infty$, keeping the ratio $\frac{v_0^2}{2 \gamma} = D_{\text{eff}}$ fixed (where $D_{\text{eff}}$ is the effective diffusion coefficient), $\vect{\sigma}(t)$ becomes white noise and the typical fluctuations of the active models reduce to BM with diffusion coefficient $D=D_{\text{eff}}$ \cite{SBS2020}.

+\item \textbf{Random walks.} One can also consider random walks that are discrete in time and/or in space \cite{Letac1992, MCF2010, Claussen2015, WX15, Dewenter2016, Schawe2017, Schawe2018, Schawe2019}.
+As we will show below, our mathematical formalism that deals with active particles also addresses such random walks, under certain assumptions regarding the distribution of step sizes and durations.

 \end{itemize}